AdaCore/learn/courses/advanced-ada/chapters/oo_prog.rst

        S.Initialize;
     end Show_Geometric_Forms;

-The last change is easy to forget when one modifies the inheritance tree, and its omission would result in not initializing the :ada:`Rectangle` specific data.
+The last change --- in the implementation of the :ada:`Initialize` procedure of the :ada:`Square` type --- is easy to forget when one modifies the inheritance tree, and its omission would result in not initializing the :ada:`Rectangle` specific data.

 :code-config:`reset_accumulator=True`

 Let's look into how the code should best be organized to limit the risks here.
-One of the idioms that has been proposed is interesting enough that we felt it was worth putting in this short post.
+An interesting idiom is the one that makes use of parent subtypes.
 The trick is to always define a :ada:`Parent` subtype every time one extends a type, and use that subtype when calling the inherited procedure.
 Here is a full example:

 .. code:: ada